 - You may submit up to two pieces, but please be aware that more than one submission does not make your work more likely to be selected.

 - The hardest category of submissions is long form because we get the most submissions for that category and can accept the fewest pieces.

 - Simultaneous submission is fine, but tell us if it gets placed elsewhere.

-- In your email, please tell us the word count of your story, a bit about yourself, and a couple words about what “queer” means to you.
+- In your email, please tell us the word count of your story, the genre of your story, a bit about yourself, and a couple words about what “queer” means to you.
 Listen, we’re not checking contributors’ identities, but if you are cisgender, heterosexual, and/or not queer in any sense, please refrain from submitting to this call.
 There are infinite possibilities for your work to be published, edited, and praised by cishet editors.
 Let us do our thing.

 - There is no fee for entry, but if you love this anthology idea and want to see it thrive, you can make a one-time contribution here.

-- Please sign up for our email list if you want to get emails about Decoded and know when submissions go live.
+- Please sign up for our email list if you want to get emails about Decoded and know when our call for submissions is live.